Information for Clinical Preceptors

 - Be a current AAPA fellow or sustaining member

 - Have served as a preceptor for at least eight weeks on average for the last two years

 - Be endorsed by a PA program(s) that you have supported as a preceptor.

 If you meet the above requirements and are interested in applying, please email the Northwestern PA Program at firstname.lastname@example.org to request the completed endorsement.

-The Northwestern PA Program offers clinical faculty appointments for our eligible clinical preceptors.
-Factors for consideration for eligibility include: dedication and commitment as a clinical educator, evaluations and longevity of service to the program.
+As a Northwestern PA Program clinical preceptor you may be eligible for faculty appointment.
+Factors for consideration for eligibility include: dedication and commitment as a clinical educator, evaluations and consistent service to the program.
 If you are interested in receiving more information about these opportunities, please contact email@example.com

 Preceptor Orientation Handbook

 If you are interested in helping out the Northwestern PA Program in any other capacity such as teaching, labs, professional days, interviewing or serving as a PBL tutor, we would love to have you.
 Please contact firstname.lastname@example.org

 Each year, the clinical year students recognize a preceptor and a clinical team for their outstanding work.

 Ahleah Balawender, PA-C, MMS, Cermak Health Services at Cook County Jail (Left)